stefanspringer1/SwiftXML/README.md

 transformation.execute(inDocument: myDocument)
 ```

-When only want to apply a few changes to a document you do not need a full transformation, you better just go directly to the few according elements and apply the changes you want.
+When only want to apply a few changes to a document, then you do not need a full transformation, you better just go directly to the few according elements and apply the changes you want.

 ## Transforming using a traversal